borgstrom/offspring/README.rst

     class MyTask(Subprocess):
-        def __init__(self, arg1):
+        def init(self, arg1):
-            # this is run in the parent process and is used to prepare your object
+            # This is run in the parent process and is used to prepare your object.
-            self.arg = arg
+            # It receives whatever arguments were supplied to the constructor.
-            self.start()
+            self.arg1 = arg1

         def run(self):
-            # this will be run in the child process and completes your work
+            # This will be run in the child process and completes your work.
             # ...